General-Relativistic Hydrodynamics Simulation of a Neutron Star - Sub-Solar-Mass Black Hole Merger

 So far, searches for compact binaries with at least one SSM component have been unsuccessful in finding any evidence for this class of objects, e.g., \cite{LIGOScientific:2018glc,LIGOScientific:2019kan,Nitz:2021vqh,LIGOScientific:2021job,Nitz:2022ltl}, but similar searches are planned for the next observing runs, and, with increasing sensitivity and redshift reach of the GW detectors, the chances of success are continuously rising.

-In light of the large interest in SSM BHs and possible multi-messenger sources, we are focusing in this article on new numerical-relativity (NR) simulations of BHNS systems for which the BH has a SSM, which we are referring to as NSbh hereafter.
+In light of the large interest in SSM BHs and possible multimessenger sources, we are focusing in this paper on new numerical-relativity (NR) simulations of BHNS systems for which the BH has a sub-solar mass, which we are referring to as NSbh hereafter.
 NSbh simulations could also be of particular interest for the future development of GW models for compact binary systems containing at least one NS since they provide a testing ground for calibration and validation of existing models, e.g.,~\cite{Hinderer:2016eia,Nagar:2018zoe,Thompson:2020nei,Matas:2020wab}, outside their original calibration region. \\

 The article is structured as follows.
 In Sec.~\ref{sec:methods}, we discuss the employed numerical methods and highlight changes between our previous BHNS studies~\cite{Chaurasia:2021zgt,Rashti:2021ihv} and this study.
 In Sec.~\ref{sec:simulation}, we present the physical configuration that we performed and our simulation results.
 In Sec.~\ref{sec:observables}, we discuss observable GW and kilonova signatures connected to our simulations.
 We conclude in Sec.~\ref{sec:conclusion}.
-Furthermore, in the appendix, among others, we provide information about simulations with a different grid setup and about the input variables for computing the kilonova light curves.
+Furthermore, in the appendix, we provide information about simulations with a different grid setup and the input variables for computing the kilonova light curves.
 Unless otherwise stated, this article uses geometric units, with $c=G=1$ and $M_\odot=1$.